bharaniuk/bharaniuk.github.io/projects.md

 ### <span style="color:grey;">Power plant Machine Learning Pipeline</span>

-<details><summary>End-to-end pipeline performing ETL, EDA and applied different machine learning algorithms to solve
+<details><summary>End-to-end pipeline performing ETL, EDA and ML model tuning and evaluation to solve
 a supervised regression problem on a real-world dataset of sensor readings from a natural gas-fired power generation plant to accurately predict power output given a set of environmental readings
 </summary>